 Interoperability Digital object management Preservation |

-Administrative Metadata - Rights Fields which deal with intellectual property rights |
+Administrative Metadata on Rights Fields which deal with intellectual property rights |

 Copyright status License terms Rights holder |